mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

 ### Admission order

-1. Preserve the banked `f4b9abb` same-FIRST ruling.
-Do not repair the retired unordered engine; use its divergence to constrain the surviving scalar semantics.
+1. State the novel generic mechanism and exact two-consumer need before source work.
+A renamed or recombined killed family is inadmissible.
-2. Specify the candidate surface as direct closure consolidation with net deletion.
-No compiler, table builder, tokenizer, scanner, VM, event tape or compatibility layer.
+2. Implement only an isolated private prototype with no compiler, table builder, tokenizer, scanner, VM, event tape, compatibility layer or second runtime.
 3. Re-run the unchanged shaped stylesheet and JSON corpora plus 4/8/16/33/96/753 cold/hot/result planes.
 4. Run exact bootstrap only if every point estimate clears 10×.
-Otherwise terminally retire the P3 candidate and keep formation RED.
+Otherwise retire the mechanism and keep formation RED.
-5. Bank the evidence transaction, then reconcile `B.md`, `PROGRESS.md`, `waves/W0.md`, `coordination/CONSTELLATION.md` and
-   `FINAL.md`.
-6. Send the existing Value audit task one compact safe-boundary receipt.
+5. Formation Clean A/B remain blocked until an isolated candidate clears the complete proof.
+Production freeze, packing and consumers remain later.

 Do not begin Value-owned CSS grammar work, production-source execution, candidate packing or consumer migration from this repository.